 TGax Editor: Please make changes to the paragraph in this subclause as shown below: [21288, 21287, 21296, 20382]

 An ER beacon is a Beacon frame carried in HE ER SU PPDU using a 242-tone RU and transmitted in the primary 20 MHz channel.
 An ER beacon provides additional link budget for downlink transmissions to compensate for the link budget imbalance between downlink and uplink due to introduction of UL OFDMA transmission.
-An HE AP may operate an ER BSS in addition to a non-ER BSS operated by another collocated AP.
-An ER BSS, if present, shall operate independently of the collocated non-ER BSS and the AP operating the ER BSS shall have a BSSID different from the AP operating the non-ER BSS.
+An HE AP may operate an ER BSS in addition to a non-ER BSS operated by another AP which is in the same co-located AP set.
+An ER BSS, if present, shall operate independently of the non-ER BSS which is in the same co-located AP set and the AP operating the ER BSS shall have a BSSID different from the AP operating the non-ER BSS.

 TGax Editor: Please update all instances of the MIB variable dot11MemberOfColocatedESSOptionImplemented to dot11MemberOfColocated6GHzESSOptionImplemented